 What separates decentralized applications from standard applications is the infrastructure of their back-end servers, omitting the use of programming languages such as Rails or Django in favor of blockchain technology – removing centralized hosting services and putting power and autonomy back in the hands of its users.

-As of August 2021, there are more than 2830 live DApps on the Ethereum blockchain, including, but not limited to, DApps for:
+As of October 2023, there are tens of thousands of DApps on the Ethereum blockchain, including, but not limited to, DApps for:

 - Collectibles platforms,